 We maintain product liability insurance coverage, including primary product liability and excess liability coverage.
-The cost of this coverage has increased in recent years, while the availability of adequate insurance coverage has decreased.
-While we expect to be able to continue our product liability insurance, there can be no assurance we will in fact be able to continue such insurance coverage, or that such insurance coverage will be adequate to cover any liability we may incur, or that our insurance policies will continue to be available at an economically reasonable cost.
+While we expect to be able to continue our product liability insurance, there can be no assurance we will in fact be able to continue such insurance coverage, or that such insurance coverage will be adequate to cover any liability we may incur, or that our insurance policies will continue to be available at a cost similar to our cost today, or even an economically reasonable cost.

 Additionally, it is possible one or more of our insurers could exclude from our coverage certain ingredients used in our products.
 In such event, we may have to stop using those ingredients or rely on indemnification or similar arrangements with our customers who wish to continue to include those ingredients in their products.
-A substantial increase in our product liability risk or the loss of customers or product lines, or the failure of a customer to honor indemnification agreements could have a material adverse effect on our results of operations and financial condition.
+A substantial increase in our product liability risk or the loss of customers or product lines, or the failure of a customer to honor indemnification agreements each could have a material adverse effect on our results of operations and financial condition.